 The thick, white film that floats atop egg drinks is the ideal palate and any complimentary herb (in this case, mint) can be torn and scattered on top to complete the garnish.
 If an appropriate addition to the drink, add grated nutmeg or cinnamon for the look of dirt as well.

 3. Pumpkin Top

-This is a clever and easy garnish that can be used in a multitude of drinks, especially those with a concentration of orange juice.
+This is a clever and easy garnish that can be used in a multitude of drinks, especially those with a concentration of orange juice, like this Jack O'Lantern Cocktail.
 By having the orange colored drink as a base and serving a it in a short, round glass the full effect of the pumpkin can be achieved.

 Constructing this garnish is simple: Cut an orange wheel and a small lime peel.
 Twist the lime and poke it into the middle of the orange.
 This faux pumpkin cap will float on your drink and adding a straw to one side of the orange makes the cocktail below easy to drink.

 The eyeball is a creepy organ and there is no time better than Halloween to bring them out.
 There are many ways to construct eyeballs to use for garnishes and which you choose is going to depend a lot on the style of drink you are serving.

 One of my favorite eyeballs is in the picture and goes with the Mad Eye Martini, though it can compliment any number of light flavored or fruity drinks.
 This one is made with a lychee, a blueberry, and fruit preserves, which create the veins.
 It is a great concept and the lychee is the perfect candidate for the casing because of its texture and membrane-like feel.